 4. Locally sourced

 This might not be a health benefit as such, but it is definitely healthy for the environment.
-Most mobile food traders get their produce from other small local producer and sellers.
-This helps to reduce the carbon footprint by minimising air and road miles.
+Most mobile food traders get their produce from other small local producers and sellers.
+This helps to reduce the carbon footprint by minimizing air and road miles.

 5. Compostable/biodegradable packaging

-Most event and festival organisers now require all packaging to be biodegradable in order for food vendors to see their products.
+Most event and festival organizers now require all packaging to be biodegradable in order for food vendors to see their products.
 Again not an individual health benefit, but good for the planet.

 Things to watch out for